carlgira/ble-cadence-app/README.md

 It's not the best code and the app needs some refactoring but I needed to know if it was possible to connect to android and ios to bluetooth using libgdx.

+It's configured specially for a cadence sensor, but it's not much work to add other sensors.

 |    |            |
 |----------|:-------------:|
 | <img src="android/assets/cadence1.png" width="200" height="350"/>|  <img src="android/assets/cadence2.png" width="200" height="350"/> |